allthingslinux/tux/docs/content/selfhost/manage/database.md

 #### Disable Adminer

-Stop the service or omit the dev profile:
+Stop the service or omit the adminer profile:

 ```bash
 docker compose stop tux-adminer